jphill01/HACSim.R/README.md

 Both HAC.sim() and HAC.simrep() output simple "measures of closeness" for overall haplotype sampling completeness.
 Both absolute (counts) and relative (proprtions) of species haplotypes sampled (observed) and missing (unobserved) are reported, along with estimates of the required sample size needed to uncover the specified level of species haplotypes and the number of additional specimens needed to be randomly sampled for a given species.
 Plots depicting empirical species haplotype accumulation curves and frequency distributions are also displayed.

+Measures of closeness for overall sampling completeness are given by the following fomulae:

+Mean number of haplotypes sampled: H

+Number of haplotypes not sampled: H* - H

+Proportion of haplotypes sampled: H / H*

+Proportion of haplotypes not sampled: (H* - H) / H*

+Mean value of N*: NH* / H

+Mean number of individuals not sampled: N* - N

 In addition to users specifying unique values for N, Hstar and probs, default parameters can also be altered in order to produce more interesting output (e.g., simulating multiple subpopulations with or without gene flow).
 It may be necessary to increase perms in order to smooth out the curves, but this will increase algorithm runtime substantially.
 In addition, when there are multiple demes for a species (*i.e.*, K > 1), resulting statistical output will display sample size across *all* demes, while the graphical output will show haplotype accumulation curves and haplotype frequency *per* deme.
 So, for example, if N = 50 and K = 2, then there are N/K = 25 individuals in each deme.

 To run the algorithm, do the following in a fresh R script: